Mark Hansen, Ph.D.

 Chief Strategy Officer

 Chris Thompson has served as the Chief Strategy Officer for the Elmbrook Schools since 2005.
-He leads a team of talented staff in the areas of Technology and Communications, whose recent work includes the development of a personalized learning technology framework and a robust stakeholder communications system.
-Chris also guides the development of the District’s Strategy, and was key in the creation of the Strategy Map that focuses the work each school year.
-Chris enjoys establishing a long-term strategy and successfully executing the vision, particularly in high-impact areas such as personalized learning.
+He leads a team of talented staff in the areas of Technology, Transportation, Student Information and Communications, whose recent work includes COVID-19 planning and facilitation of the Facilities and Enrollment Task Force.
+Chris also guides the development of the District’s Strategy which is communicated through an annual Strategy Map.

 Chris earned his Master’s Degree in Distance Education from the University of Maryland, University College in 2005.
 Chris received his Bachelor’s Degree from Georgetown University.
-He currently serves as an adjunct Professor at Milwaukee School of Engineering where he teaches a strategic use of data course.
+He currently serves as an adjunct Professor at Milwaukee School of Engineering where he teaches an Operations and Continuous Improvement Course.

 Prior to Elmbrook, Chris was the Director of Technology at Hartford Union High School for seven years as well as a track and cross country coach.
 He also worked in Finance and Technology Consulting giving him a diverse set of experiences that he leverages in his current role.